► Full review of hot e-Tron S

 It starts with the same asynchronous electric motors you’ll find on the e-Tron 55, which is the next step down in the range, and like all e-Trons has more power at the rear axle than the front.
 But here’s the twist: the S takes the 55’s rear e-motor and puts it on the front (for up to 201bhp), then takes two of the 55’s front e-motors and puts them on its rear axle (for up to 354bhp for the rear tyres).
 There’s space to fit those two motors because it’s all been in the plan since the beginning, five years ago.

-All told, that gives 496bhp and 717lb ft available in ‘boost’ mode for periods of eight seconds, but even if you can keep your foot pinned for more than eight seconds to deplete boost mode, there’s still an extremely healthy 429bhp and 596lb ft on tap.
+That aforementioned overboost lasts for eight seconds but, even if you can keep your foot pinned for more than that, there’s still an extremely healthy 429bhp and 596lb ft on tap.

 In normal driving, the front e-motor switches off, and only chips in when the driver calls for more acceleration, or the drivetrain senses slip.